Nanolx/NanoDroid/README.md

     * do a clean flash of your ROM (, Magisk) and NanoMod and install your apps after microG setup
     * uninstall and re-install all your applications (backup application data if required)

-Additional [helpful information](https://github.com/microg/android_packages_apps_GmsCore/wiki/Helpful-Information) from the microG wiki.
+Additional helpful information in the microG [> Wiki](https://github.com/microg/android_packages_apps_GmsCore/wiki/Helpful-Information).

 ## TODO